 Contact your local Tax Law Forest Specialist for information about: Requirements of the Managed Forest Law.
+The sale or transfer of Managed Forest Law lands to other ewners.

 The sale or transfer of Managed Forest Law lands to other owners.